 You can also re-master all of your existing tracks on BandLab.
 Select the song in your projects you want to master and choose the option from the dropdown menu.

-BandLab’s new online mastering service is the first tool of its kind with free unlimited use that is compatible with all major music formats whether you share your final mastered tracks across the BandLab social music platform or download the finished work as a high-quality version ready for distribution to other services.
+BandLab’s new online mastering service is the first tool of its kind with free unlimited use that is compatible with all major music formats whether you share your final mastered songs, audio, or music tracks across the BandLab social music platform or download the finished work as a high-quality version ready for distribution to other services.
 Watch this space as we add-to, and develop mastering on BandLab.
 We can’t wait to hear what you create!

 Read more: Mastering your music: How to do it